CHITTENANGO CREEKWALK:

 From the intersection of Routes 5 & 13 in Canastota travel west on Routes 5 & 13 into Chittenango.
 Come to the intersection where Routes 5 & 13 split.
 To your right is a Parking area for the middle of the trail.
 Continue right on Route 5 to another intersection for Routes 5 & 173.
 Continue straight on Route 173 and quickly turn left onto Dyke Rd.
 On your left will be the Upper Dyke Road parking lot.
 Continue down Dyke Rd and you'll come to the Lower Dyke Road parking lot on your left after 0.5 miles.

-The Chittenango Creekwalk follows the Chittenango Creek through the town of Chittenango.
+The Chittenango Creekwalk follows Chittenango Creek through the town of Chittenango.
 Future plans call for continuing the trail north where it will connect to the Erie Canalway Trail.
 The Neighborhood Trail travels from Kirschenheiter Park to Sullivan Town Park with an on-road link to the Chittenango Creekwalk.

 Chittenango Creekwalk: